“Assisting parents to help their challenged children achieve their full potential”

 Julie Nielsen is a devoted mother, grandmother, and board member.
 She is a retired school teacher of 34 years, teaching both at elementary and secondary levels.
 She was involved in the implantation and creation of the Post High program (an educational program for individuals with special needs between the age of 18-22).
 After retiring, she continued to substitute and aid in the Post High Program for Washington County School District.
 Julie’s daughters, Melissa and Jill, were some of the first students to attend the Children of Hope Academy.
 Melissa was the first student to graduate from the NACD program, but still attends, continues to learn, and aid all her fellow students in their education.
 Jill loves school and has discovered a new love for reading.
 Both girls have jobs in the community and belong to a disability awareness group called ‘The Don’t Laugh At Me Players’ who perform around the community making people aware of the needs and rights of people with disabilities.

-Sherri Dial is the mother of five children, including her daughter J.J. who has down syndrome, and the grandmother of eight.
+Sherri Dial is the mother of five children, including her daughter J.J. who has down syndrome, and the grandmother of nine.
 Sherri has been involved with COHA for over ten years.
 She is thrilled with the progress JJ has made on her social, educational, and physical skills by utilizing a personalized NACD program.
 COHA has been amazingly helpful in providing support and direction working on accomplishing JJ goals.
 Sherri Dial has worked as a Parent Consultant for the Utah Parent Center serving the Washington County Utah School District.
 She assisted families with children who have disabilities to navigate the services and supports for their children, coordinated and presented workshops, and attended IEP meetings for individual students.
 Sherri has also been the Director of Community Action for the Five County Association of Governments, teacher for Early Intervention, Coordinator for Rural Health Scholars, and the Disability Resource Coordinator and faculty member at Dixie State University.
 Sherri has a Bachelor of Science (BS) from California State University in Sociology and received a Master of Public Administration (MPA) from Southern Utah University.
 She serves on the Board of Directors for the Family Health Care Center and (since 2019) Children of Hope Academy.
 Other programs she has been involved with include the Southern Utah Down Syndrome Association, Community Action of Utah, Utah Food Bank, Five County Emergency Food Network, Local Homeless Coordinating Committee, and the Family to Family Network.
 She has also served on the Utah Developmental Disability Council, Utah Civil Rights Council and Red Rock Center for Independence Board.

 Lindy Bradbury moved to St George with her family 31 years ago.
 She and her children have enjoyed the many activities that the Southern Utah area has to offer.
 Lindy has worked in several positions through the years including owning her own house cleaning business, medical receptionist, Orthodontic Assistant & Treatment Coordinator, Area Coordinator for the Dental Cooperative of Utah, Financial Coordinator for Eagle Ranch Academy(an inpatient rehab for troubled teens).
 Lindy currently works as a licensed Realtor and a Clinician for PIBCOA of St George.
 Lindy and her husband Steve share 7 children and 17 grandchildren.
 Brady Christensen, their 35 year old son with Down Syndrome lives with them.
 Lindy was one of the original founders of DOWN SOUTH, a support group for families with children with Down Syndrome in Southern Utah.
 Steve and Lindy just spent the last 2.5 years serving as missionaries for the Addiction Recovery Program for the Church of Jesus Christ of Latter Day Saints.